/

 LocationLiberty County, Texas

-Project Capacity100 MW
+Project Capacity100 MWp

 Homes PoweredApproximately 15,000 homes annually